Chalarangelo/30-seconds-of-code/snippets/js/s/javascript-notification.md

 - permission can have 3 values:
     1. granted
     2. denied
-    3. defualt: system treats this as denied permission.
+    3. default: system treats this as denied permission.
 - Send notifcation using `Notification()`.